 Background on Colour Theory:

 In the visual arts, colour theory is a body of practical guidance to colour mixing and the visual effects of a specific colour combination.
 There are also definitions (or categories) of colours based on the colour wheel: Primary colour, Secondary colour and Tertiary colour.
 Although colour theory principles first appeared in the writings of Leone Battista Alberti (c.
 1435) and the notebooks of Leonardo da Vinci (c.
-1490), a tradition of “coloury theory” began in the 18th century, initially within a partisan controversy over Isaac Newton’s theory of colour (Opticks, 1704) and the nature of Primary colours.
-From there it developed as an independent artistic tradition with only superficial reference to colorimetry and vision science (Wikepedia).
+1490), a tradition of “colour theory” began in the 18th century, initially within a partisan controversy over Isaac Newton’s theory of colour (Opticks, 1704) and the nature of Primary colours.
+From there it developed as an independent artistic tradition with only superficial reference to colourimetry and vision science (Wikipedia).